Household Seasonal Grease Collection Nov. 1 Through Jan. 13

 Seasonal grease collection runs from Nov.
 1 through Jan.
 13, 2024.
 Raleigh residents can call 919-996-3245 to schedule a collection date.
 Places of worship in Raleigh can also participate in the program at no charge.
 Collected grease is recycled for other uses.

 Commercial establishments in Raleigh are not eligible for the service.
 You can always recycle your household cooking oil and grease at a Wake County Multi-Material Recycling Facility.
 Visit wakegov.com for more information.

 Take two easy steps to schedule curbside grease collection:

 - Raleigh residents and places of worship may dispose of used cooking grease and cooking oil free of charge by calling 919-996-3245 to schedule a pickup.
 Grease collection will be on the same day as your regular garbage pick-up.

 - Used cooking grease should be placed in clear plastic containers, sealed, and labeled “used cooking oil” before being placed curbside by 7:30 a.m. on garbage pickup day.

 Why it matters

-Grease collected from Raleigh residents and places of worship will be converted to biofuels, a renewable source of energy used to power vehicles, heat homes, and cook food.
+Grease collected from Raleigh residents and places of worship will be converted to biofuels, a renewable energy source used to power vehicles, heat homes, and cook food.

-The program is offered during the holiday season when households tend to generate more cooking grease.
+The program is offered during the holiday season when households generate more cooking grease.
 To schedule a grease collection, contact the City’s Customer Care Center at 919-996-3245 and select Option 2.